How Your Gift is Used

 In addition to tax incentives, Georgia Southern recognizes the dedication of those donors who choose to partner in the future of the university and its endeavors.

-There are several societies which recognize the contributions of such partners.
+There are several societies that recognize the contributions of such partners.

 View a full list of these societies.